 As for any undergraduate degree, Macquarie assess ATAR and have a minimum English requirement for the Bachelor of Clinical Science/Doctor of Medicine degree.
-In addition to this, applicants are required to undertake the Macquarie University screening test known as CASPer.

 Students selected for the combined program package secure guaranteed entry and are able to progress directly from the Bachelor of Clinical Science to the Doctor of Medicine degree if they are:-